The name of the company is Production Managers Forum CIC, referred to as ‘the PMF’ throughout this document.

 - the member, or the member’s representative (who does not have to be a member of the organisation), has been allowed to submit a written statement to the meeting

-- the decision to terminate membership is communicated in writing within seven days of the meeting taking place
+- the decision to terminate membership is communicated to the member in writing within seven days of the meeting taking place

 5. Committee Membership